puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 If the information is correct, confirm the module generation, and then PDK generates the module.
 If the information is incorrect, cancel with `n` and start over.

-After you generate a new module, we suggest validating and testing the module _before_ you add classes or write new code in it.
+After you generate a module, we suggest validating and testing the module _before_ you add classes or write new code in it.
 This allows you to verify that the module was correctly created.

 PDK does not generate any classes at module creation.
 To add classes to your module, use the `pdk new class` command.

-{:.concept}
+{:.reference}
-### What is in the module PDK creates? <!--TODO Jean write a better title-->
+### Module contents

 PDK generates a basic module, which is a directory with a specific structure.
 This module contains directories To learn the basics of what a Puppet module includes, see the related topic about module fundamentals.